We all need support. And we’re not talking about those lycra sports leggings – we’re talking about real, human support.

 In our experience, being supported from the day you start makes a huge difference to your study experience, your results and your career prospects.

-At CSU, we wrap our support systems around you like a onesie.
-Weird analogy – but we think it’s one of the reasons why CSU continues to have Australia’s highest graduate employment rate.
+At Charles Sturt, we wrap our support systems around you like a onesie.
+Weird analogy – but we think it’s one of the reasons why Charles Sturt continues to have Australia’s highest graduate employment rate.